lsumedia/lcr-web/API.md

 #### POST /api/utility/episode/:id

 Update an Episode entry.
-Request format is the same as for inserting a new episode
+Request format is the same as for inserting a new episode.
+Note that all fields must be provided.

 ### Recorder Workflow